How to upgrade RAM easily

 While capacity is one of the most important factors to consider when looking at RAM, you also need to pay attention to the speed at which your memory operates.

-If you install an additional RAM stick which is of a different speed to the one(s) currently in your machine, the faster RAM will match the speed of the slowest.
-In effect, if you were to install a 3200MHz RAM stick into a system with a 1600MHz stick, both sticks will run at 1600MHz.
+If you install additional RAM which is of a different speed to the memory present in your machine, the faster RAM will slow down to match the speed of the slowest.
+In practice, 3200MHz RAM will slow down to 1600MHz in a system that has a 1600MHz stick of RAM.

 How to upgrade your RAM